galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating a Website.md

 There are so many modifications that can be done to this skeleton folder that it will require a separate post for it.
 For the time being just go to the _config.yml file and edit the title : <> to your website title.
 That's it.

 ### Step 5
-**A.** Go to the Downloads section in www.git-scm.com & download the latest stable version
+**A.** Go to the Downloads section in www.git-scm.com & download the latest stable version of Git
 **B.** Install it in C:/ or C:/Program Files
 **C.** Ensure that the folder containing the .exe files of Git has been added to system PATH.